IgorTodorovskiIBM/blog/_posts/2026-04-06-z-vector-search.md

     - SIMD
 ---

-In a [previous blog post](https://igortodorovskiibm.github.io/blog/2023/08/22/llama.cpp/), we demonstrated that porting LLaMa.cpp to z/OS was not only possible but practical, you really can run a 7B parameter LLM on a mainframe.
+In a [previous blog post](https://igortodorovskiibm.github.io/blog/2023/08/22/llama.cpp/), we demonstrated that porting llama.cpp to z/OS was not only possible but practical, you really can run a 7B parameter LLM on a mainframe.
 It was a bit slow, but it worked.
-After that initial port landed, I started wondering what else we could build on top of it.
+After that initial port landed, the natural next question was: what can we actually build on top of it?
+Text generation is interesting, but the more interesting capability to me was **retrieval**: the ability to index your own data locally on z/OS and search it by meaning, not just keywords.
+That's what **[z-vector-search](https://github.com/IgorTodorovskiIBM/z-vector-search)** is, a semantic search and indexing engine that runs natively on z/OS, with no cloud dependency and no data leaving the LPAR.

-The scenario I had in mind was simple.
-Picture a z/OS system programmer staring at a console flooded with messages, ABENDs, RACF violations, dataset allocation errors, CICS abends, and trying to figure out which ones matter, what they mean, and whether the system has seen anything like this before.
-Today, that involves flipping between IBM message manuals, internal runbooks, ticket histories, and tribal knowledge.
+The scenario that motivated all of this is simple.
+Picture a z/OS system programmer staring at a console flooded with messages — ABENDs, RACF violations, dataset allocation errors, CICS abends — trying to figure out which ones matter, what they mean, and whether the system has seen anything like this before.
+Today that means flipping between IBM message manuals, internal runbooks, ticket histories, and tribal knowledge.
 What if you could just *ask*?
-"What does this message mean?
-Has it happened before?
-What did we do about it last time?"

-And critically, I wanted that experience to work **directly on z/OS**, not by shipping log data off to a cloud LLM, not by running a Python notebook on a Linux VM somewhere, but right there on the LPAR where the data already lives.
-For the air-gapped, data-sensitive workloads that run on mainframes, anything else is a non-starter.
+And critically, what if the answer came from **directly on z/OS**, not by shipping log data to a cloud LLM, but right there on the LPAR where the data already lives?
+The right tool for that is **Retrieval-Augmented Generation (RAG)**: index your own data locally using embeddings, then let the model reason over what it finds.

-A chatbot is fun, but the right tool for that scenario is **Retrieval-Augmented Generation (RAG)**, using an LLM not as a know-it-all encyclopedia, but as a reasoning layer over your own data.
-And the foundation of every RAG system is the same thing: **embeddings**.
-If we could get embedding models running on z/OS, we could build a proper semantic search engine, locally, on the mainframe.

-The result is **z-vector-search**, a RAG-powered semantic search engine running natively on z/OS, along with **z-console**, an example prototype built on top of it that enriches operator console messages with relevant context.
+This post covers how we built z-vector-search, the technical decisions behind it, and how **z-console** — an operator console enrichment tool — serves as a prototype real-world application on top of it.
+Along the way there's also some SIMD vectorization work that made the whole thing fast enough to actually use on z/OS.

 ## Getting Embeddings Working on z/OS